 The Research Grant Program

-The RSA is calling for expressions of interest from suitably qualified academics for funding research projects in the following areas:
+Expressions of interest were sought from suitably qualified academics for funding research projects in the following areas:

 - The impact of freethought and secularism in Australia.

 - The effectiveness of critical thinking skills teaching in Australian schools.

 - The role of experts in media and public policy in Australia.